-DHH 6960 Research Project
+DHH 6960 Research Project 2 s.h.

 Students propose and complete a project demonstrating significant scholarly work in the field of Deaf and Hard of Hearing, or related areas of professional inquiry.
 The project is developed under the guidance of the program director.
 Prerequisite: EDU 5060